TGV: TGV Atlantique

-Modified unit 325 set the world speed record in 1990 on the LGV before its opening.
+Modified unit 325 set the world speed record in 1990 on the LGV Atlantique before its opening.
 Modifications such as improved aerodynamics, larger wheels and improved braking were made to enable speeds of over 500 km/h.
 The set was reduced to two power cars and three carriages to improve the power-to-weight ratio, weighing 250 tonnes.
-Three carriages, including the bar carriage in the centre, is the minimum possible configuration because of the articulation.
+Three carriages, including the bar carriage in the centre, is the minimum possible configuration because of the Jacobs bogies.